Activated carbon in aquarium

-Overall, using activated carbon in your filter is a good thing, but not a must.
-If you test your water regularly, make partial water changes and treat new tap water - in most cases there is no need for activated carbon.
+Going back to theeory, filtration in the aquarium can be devided into 3 phases: mechanical filtration, biological filtration and chemical filtration.
+Activated carbon performs in the last one.
+Overall, using activated carbon in your aquarium filter is a good thing, but not a must.
+If you test your water regularly, do partial water changes and treat new tap water (regular tank maintenance)- in most cases there is no need to use activated carbon.
 Therefore, many sources recommend that it should be used only in cases of specific contamination.
 Of course, there are situations when the use of a carbon filter will not make any sense, for example in the case of a black water aquarium, because carbon very easily captures humic compounds from the water, which conditions the existence of this biotope.
-On the other hand - if we want the effect of clear, transparent water - carbon is an excellent choice for this job.
+On the other hand - if we want the effect of clear, transparent water - activated carbon is an excellent choice for this job.

 How to use activated charcoal?

-First of all, the carbon cartridge should be placed in a reusable media bag, behind the biological and other filter media inside the mechanical filter .
-Otherwise, it will impair the action of nitrifying bacteria, and more specifically, it will cause them to have no food (and thus die) and it will take care of nitrification itself (which in turn will lead to its rapid "consumption").
-Placing it behind the biological cartridge will allow the biology to perform the nitrification process. and carbon will carry out its denitrification though this is only an addition to its main operation.
+First of all, the carbon filter pads should be placed in a reusable media bag, behind the biological and other filter media inside the mechanical filter .
+Otherwise, it will impair the action of nitrifying bacteria which are beneficial bacteria, and more specifically, it will cause them to have no food (and thus die) and it will take care of nitrification itself (which in turn will lead to its rapid "consumption").
+Adding carbon behind the biological cartridge will allow the biology to perform the nitrification process.
+And carbon will carry out its denitrification though this is only an addition to its main operation.

 There is a common myth that activated carbon can be "recycled" by heating it to a high temperature (e.g. by baking it in an oven).
 This is not the case.
 Only specially produced and properly (tightly) stored coal has absorption properties.
 For this reason, activated carbon should always be kept in a tightly closed container.